vapor/postgres-nio/Sources/PostgresNIO/Docs.docc/migrations.md

 }
 ```

-However, since we still supported the ``PostgresRow/column(_:)`` API, whcih requires a precomputed
+However, since we still supported the ``PostgresRow/column(_:)`` API, which requires a precomputed
-lookup table within the row, users where not seeing any performance benefits.
+lookup table within the row, users were not seeing any performance benefits.
 To allow users to
 benefit of the new fastpath, we changed ``PostgresRow``'s behavior:

 By default the ``PostgresRow`` does not create an internal lookup table for its cells on creation